-It gives them time and resources to find a way to permanently replace your income without having to worry about paying for basic expenses.
-For my case I do not have any kids right know, but we are planning on having kids in the near future.
+It gives them time and resources to find a way to permanently replace their income without having to worry about paying for basic expenses.
+In my case, I do not have any kids right now, but we are planning on having kids in the near future.
 I also have a mortgage and a car payment that I would not want my wife to struggle with if something were to happen to me.

 Debts are the single most important factor in your life insurance needs.
 This can be anything from mortgages and car payments to student loans and credit card bills.
 You don’t want to leave your loved ones with thousands of dollars of debt and no resources to help them pay it off.